-Travis McCready, at the Massachusetts Life Sciences Center office in Waltham. / Photo by Brad Kane
+Travis McCready, former CEO of the Massachusetts Life Sciences Center office, in Waltham. / Photo by Brad Kane

 The state is a global leader in a cutting-edge industry subsector